brodmc/brodmc.github.io/_posts/2025-8-9-are-it-projects-dumpster-fires.md

 You don't need to stay for the duration of a project to benefit your career, and the modern day modus operandi of working in IT seems to accept job hopping anyway...
 So jump ship when you've had your fill!

-to the victor go the dumpster fire!
+to the victor goes the dumpster fire!

 *Regards,*